Ignalina/alloy/doc/README.md

 ![alloy](https://raw.githubusercontent.com/Ignalina/alloy/main/images/alloy.svg)<br>

 An GO module allowing calls to Rust code code with Apache Arrow data.
+Operate in either one-shot mode or IPC streaming.
+An example application in need of this is Thund , An Go/Rust based Apache Arrow centric DAG executor

 Alloy means a mixture between two or more components and is a joint venture between Wilhelm Ågren (Rust)  and Rickard Lundin(GO).

-An example application in need of this is Thund , An Go/Rust based Apache Arrow centric DAG executor The Apache Arrow data is either one-shot or IPC streaming

 ## Usage example
 The example main.go should envision how your GO application utilize Alloy.